The Hatchling

 The Hatchling is a giant puppet dragon of kite construction; created for street theatre, performance art, procession and flight.
-It was designed and built by Trigger Productions Limited of Bristol, England, and premiered at a 2021 event in Plymouth, Devon, when the Hatchling processed through the streets, and was then flown as a kite over Plymouth Sound.
+It was created by producer Angie Bual, director and puppetry specialist Mervyn Millar and designer Carl Robertshaw, and is produced by Trigger Productions Limited of Bristol, England.
+It premiered at a 2021 event in Plymouth, Devon, when the Hatchling processed through the streets, and was then flown as a kite over Plymouth Sound.
 The Hatchling also presented at The Queen's Platinum Jubilee Pageant, on 5 June 2022, leading a procession of 5,000 street performers along The Mall, London.

 The Hatchling is controlled by rods when in procession, and it can be kite-flown by lines held by a ship, over the sea.
 It has a wingspan of 20 m, and it is "the size of a double-decker bus".
 In 2021, according to The Times it was "the largest [puppet] ever to be powered by people".

 World premiere in Plymouth

 The event was heralded thus in the Devon Daily newspaper: The Hatchling will be one of the highlight events of Mayflower 400, the year-long programme marking the 400th anniversary of the Mayflower’s historic voyage from Plymouth to Massachusetts, offering an opportunity to explore ideas of freedom of movement, tolerance and home through a shared theatrical experience.

 The Hatchling street performance in Plymouth, Devon, was originally scheduled for 14–15 August 2021, but was postponed "as a mark of respect to the community and families involved in the tragic incident in Keyham on 12 August".
 In Plymouth's city centre, between Saturday 28 and Sunday 29 August 2021, The Hatchling hatched from an egg and built a nest, attained the dimensions of a double-decker bus, and took wing from Plymouth Hoe, over Plymouth Sound.
 The puppet roamed the city, explored its surroundings and interacted with the public.
 Performances by local groups were included in the schedule.
 Over 30,000 people attended the event.
 Poets Rebecca Tantony, Chris White and Shagufta K. Iqbal performed pieces on the subject of dragon mythology.